 For non-CA Signalling testing, E-UTRA frequency to be tested is mid range and E-UTRA channel bandwidth to be tested is 5MHz for all operating bands for all test cases as the default configuration unless specific channel bandwidth is specified for the operating band below:

+For Band 106, channel bandwidth to be tested is 3 MHz as the default configuration.

 For Band 11, 13, 18 and 20, channel bandwidth to be tested is 10 MHz as the default configuration.

 For Band 38, 39, 40, 41 and 42, channel bandwidth to be tested is 20 MHz as the default configuration.